themainman8421/SciFiUI/README.md

 *Design*

 The design class is the most basic of the classes.
-It created the initial layout of the ship eg where the control panels and screen will be.
+It created the initial layout of the ship e.g. where the control panels and screen will be.

 *Flight controls*